urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-  Determines the location of the element in the array with the minimum value, or, if the **dim** argument is supplied, determines the locations of the minimum element along each row of the array in the **dim** direction.
+  **minloc**(3) determines the location of the element in the array with the minimum value, or, if the **dim** argument is supplied, determines the locations of the minimum element along each row of the array in the **dim** direction.
 If **mask** is present, only the elements for which **mask** is _.true._ are considered.
 If more than one element in the array has the minimum value, the location returned is that of the first such element in array element order.
 If the array has zero size, or all of the elements of **mask** are _.false._, then the result is an array of zeroes.
 Similarly, if **dim** is supplied and all of the elements of **mask** along a given row are zero, the result value for